 According to the American Diabetes Association, there are more than 200,000 new cases of Type II diabetes diagnosed every year, with another 2.4% of the general childbearing population suffering from the disease but not knowing it.

-When it comes to diabetes and infertility the answer is clear: there is a connection.
-No, in many cases (especially among women), diabetes alone does not keep them from getting pregnant, but it oftentimes keeps them from staying pregnant.
-In many cases, say fertility doctors, “a woman with higher than normal glucose levels does get pregnant month after month.
+When it comes to diabetes and infertility the answer is clear: there is a connection, unless you factor in the metabolic syndrome and polycystic ovary syndrome (PCOS).
+No, in many cases (especially among women), diabetes alone does not necessarily keep them from getting pregnant, but it oftentimes keeps them from staying pregnant especially if their glucose control is poor and they’ve had the disease for a long time.
+In many cases, say fertility doctors of the Endoworld Hospital in Aurangabad, India “a woman with higher than normal glucose levels can get pregnant month after month.
 Unfortunately her diabetes status prevents that embryo from implanting in the uterus, causing a miscarriage before she ever realizes she is pregnant.”
-In this case, the diabetes isn’t preventing conception, but is preventing an ongoing pregnancy.
 High glucose levels are reported to increase a woman’s chances of miscarriage by 30-60% according to statistics released by the American Diabetes Association.

 Even when implantation does occur, there are other risks to consider, including: